erikyoung/blogster/README.md

 * [ ] User can add "tags" to a Article, and filter Articles by tag.
 * [X] Number of comments is counted
-* [X] Has a functioning footer that displays social media icons
 * [X] Implemented the use of simple form gem to create User Articles
 * [X] Added an image carousel to the landing page
 * [X]  Added pagination to the search functionality